On Sunday, Hillsdale College welcomed new students during Freshman Convocation. Click here to view videos and photos of Convocation.

 Hillsdale College is an independent, coeducational, residential, liberal arts college with a student body of about 1,400.
 Its four-year curriculum leads to the bachelor of arts or bachelor of science degree… Read More

-The February issue of Imprimis is now available online.
+The July/August issue of Imprimis is now available online.

-Register now for Hillsdale College’s newest online course, Constitution 101.
+Pre-register now for Hillsdale College’s newest online course, "The Presidency & the Constitution"

 Robert Norton Named General Counsel of Hillsdale College

 Economics or Politics, and English

 I have a small immediate family -- just me, my parents (Joe and Sandy), one brother (Mark), and two dogs (Abby and Greta).
 I was born in Omaha, Nebraska, but spent a good portion of my childhood in Louisiana.
 We later moved back to Nebraska, and I went to Mercy High School in Omaha, where I met some of the best friends I will ever have.
 After high school I chose Hillsdale, and here I am.

 Hillsdale had the strongest programs in history and politics out of all of the schools I was considering.
 The atmosphere here seemed to be really great as well -- very warm and inviting.

 What do you like best about Hillsdale?: